bdharva/bdharva.github.io/_posts/blog/2020-02-18-getting_started_with_desktop_cnc.md

 * For better (and potentially quicker) results, I intend to explore a hybrid approach that of chemical etching for pads and traces before milling through holes and edges.
 * I definitely need to get some solder mask -- liquid application looks like a bit of a pain versus dry film options, but I'll probably try both.

-For now, I'm back on the road for work, but, as soon as I can get some quality time back in the workshop (aka my clutterd desk in the living room of our one bedroom apartment), I look forward to seeing what kind of results these process improvements can yeild.
+For now, I'm back on the road for work, but, as soon as I can get some quality time back in the workshop (aka my clutterd desk in the living room of our one bedroom apartment), I look forward to seeing what kind of results these process improvements can yield.